premasagar/cmd.js/README.md

         // file failed to load, process error
       }
     });

-NOTE: in older versions of IE, the callback will fire only if the script successfully loads (it won't fire if the script fails to load).
-To handle this, set a timeout in the calling script and wait to see if the callback has already fired.
+NOTE: In IE6-8, the callback will only fire if the script successfully loads.
+In IE9+, as with other browsers, the callback will also fire if the script fails to load (here, boolean `false` will be passed into the callback).
+Currently, if you need to have a "failure" callback in IE6-8, then setTimeout in the calling script and if the success callback hasn't fired within, say 30 seconds, then assume that the script failed to load.
+Future versions of cmd.js may allow `option.timeout`, to handle this situation.

-(TODO: implement `options.timeout = 60` // in seconds, for older IEs that don't support `script.onerror`)

 <!-- //Group callbacks -->